The reasons it’s hard and the steps to take.

 - It’s easy to create an email account with false information.

-- The IP address is both imprecise and easily obscured.
+- IP addresses are both imprecise and easily obscured.

 - Even when information is not fake, email services will not divulge it.